huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 ```
 Verify that R1 can ping R2 and R2 can ping R1

-Now configure the interface that is connected to the switch windows machine
+Now configure to configure the interface that is connected to the switch

 On R1
 ```